christian-combine/OpenMod-Community-Edition/README.md

 Pull requests are always welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 ## License 📝

-This project is licensed under two separate licenses:
+This project uses **two different licenses** depending on the part of the code:

 1. **[Source SDK License](https://github.com/ValveSoftware/source-sdk-2013/blob/master/LICENSE)**
-   The Source SDK and any modifications or derivatives of it are governed by Valve's Source SDK License.
-Please refer to the linked license for specific terms and conditions.
+   Anything that comes from the Source SDK (or is based on it) is covered by Valve's Source SDK License.
+Make sure to check it out for all the details.

 2. **[MIT License](https://choosealicense.com/licenses/mit/)**
-   Any original code, assets, or maps created by this project are licensed under the MIT License.
-This applies only to portions of the project that are not derived from or directly dependent on the Source SDK.
+   All the original stuff we've added—like custom code, assets, or maps — is licensed under MIT.
+This only applies to the parts of the project that don’t rely directly on the Source SDK.

-### Important Notes:
+### A Few Things to Keep in Mind:
-- You may not use, modify, or distribute the Source SDK or any modifications of it for commercial purposes without explicit permission from Valve.
+- You can’t use or distribute anything from the Source SDK (or anything based on it) for commercial purposes unless Valve says it’s okay.
-- For contributions to this project, any files or code derived from the Source SDK must retain the Source SDK License terms, while independent contributions can follow the MIT License.
+- When contributing to this project, anything tied to the Source SDK has to stick to its license, but anything else can follow the MIT License.